HoHuongThien/Simple-technique-in-text-data-augmentation/README.md

-# Simple technique in text data augmentation
+# Simple techniques for text data augmentation in Vietnamese language